 Society has instilled norms that are somehow silly and we have the internet to thank for that.
-Nowadays, people tend to praise things that are evil, and laugh to those that are genuinely looking for help.
+Nowadays, people tend to praise things that are evil and laugh at those that are genuinely looking for help.
 Yet no one shows as much passion to change it, we all adapt and make it seem like everything is just fine, and that is how we are losing people.
-I wanted to discuss some of the social injustices that we are still battling till date.
+I wanted to discuss some of the social injustices that we are still battling to date.

 Social Injustices We Currently Face

 1. The Case of Khensani Maseko

 Khensani, a young South African lady who was a student at Rhodes University who was raped in May 2018 by her boyfriend.
 On the 3rd of August, she committed suicide to what was deemed as depression.
 True to modern society, we had people blaming her for being a coward and ending her life, instead of looking at the deep-rooted problem (RAPE) that needs to be weeded out.

 We have a lot of people, both men and women being raped, yet they fear speaking out because we have created a culture that tends to blame the victim instead of those that create the evil.

 I always have fear as to how my relatives live abroad.
 I have a great fear for my dad’s life who lives in the U.S.A, one where blacks are killed by the cops for no apparent reason.
 It is sad to say that we have racists in our African homes too.
 It hurts my heart that after such a long time, we all cannot live happily with our different skin tones.

 Feminism is an intriguing topic that sometimes feels like it has lost its true direction.
 Christine de Pizan, the first woman who denounced misogynist behavior and provided information about how the two sexes were related was vying for equal rights in her book The Book of the City of Ladies.
 Wilhelmina Drucker became the first to successfully use her vote for women’s inclusion.